 Although he is admitted to practice in Minnesota state and federal courts, Brent also represents clients pro hac vice in state and federal courts throughout the country.

-- Obtained defense verdict at trial for property-management company in a premises-liability claim.
+- Defense verdict for property-management company in premises-liability claim.

-- Obtained voluntary dismissal for employer-defendant on strength of summary judgment briefing and oral argument in a multi-million dollar quadriplegia case.
+- Voluntary dismissal for employer on strength of summary judgment briefing and oral argument in a multi-million dollar quadriplegia case.

 - "Attorney-Client Privilege May Extend to Insurers and Brokers," Defense Research Institute, Insurance Law Committee Covered Events Newsletter, March, 2018